Hendrix-CS/csci320/projects/swim.md

 ## Level 3: File Editor

+* The kernel should not panic under any circumstances.
+  * If an error occurs, the user should receive sufficient information to understand the error and continue activity.
 * When `F5` is selected, the user can enter a filename of up to 10 characters in the top window.
   * When the user types the backspace (Unicode ``\u{8}``), it erases the previous